simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 3 Images Azure.md

     ImageResponse response = model.call(prompt);
     ```

 1. **TODO-16 (Optional):** Remove the `return null;` line.
-Using your earlier code as a guide, return the Base-64 encoded String from the previous call.
+Using your earlier code as a guide, return the base-64 encoded String from the previous call.
 Organize your imports and save your work.

     ```
     return response.getResult().getOutput().getB64Json();
     ```
+    * The API returns the image as a base-64 encoded value within a JSON document in the HTTP response.
+The model parses the JSON response for us and provides the base64 encoded value.
+Perhaps the method should have been named `getB64()`.

 ---
 **Part 6 (Optional) - `@Test` the new method**